Big carbon? Oil majors turn to nature to help plug revenue gap

 "As long as someone is investing in something positive, that's the baseline," Gimenez told Reuters.

-Such nature-based offsets could remove up to 12 billion tonnes of emissions a year on the back of US$120-US$360 billion spending by emitters, British bank Barclays estimates.
+Such nature-based offsets could remove up to 12 billion tonnes of emissions a year on the back of US$120 billion to US$360 billion spending by emitters, British bank Barclays estimates.

 But with no global standard for evaluating the carbon impact of a project or for pricing credits, a credit from the same project can fetch a higher price in one sale than in another.